 Look at your expenses and prioritize them.
 Remember, this is not a normal budget.
 This is an emergency budget to get you through the furlough.
 This means guessing about how long it will be until your next paycheck.
 If you have the savings, come up with a 60-day plan.
 If not, at least look at a 30-day plan.

 If you have automatic payments set up, you may need to suspend some of these to make your money last.
 If back pay is granted, you can use it to replenish your savings and get caught up on bills.
 To help federal employees and contractors, we are offering consultations to anyone on how to handle their bills during the shutdown.

 Not everyone’s plan will be the same.
 You need to do some research and figure out what is right for you.
 Some good places to start for information and ideas are the federal credit union websites.
-Try Navy FCU, or Pentagon FCU.
+Some even may have financial assistance programs in place like Navy FCU, or Pentagon FCU.

 Prioritize Your Expenses